If your nonprofit is ready to boost revenue and drive engagement, a gala is the right event for you.

 - Enhanced virtual experience packages with delivered goodies and perks

-- Free virtual admission for any supporters who want to join or a Donation only option
+- Free virtual admission for any supporters who want to join or a donation-only option

-2. Use the right technology.
+2. Leverage the right software.

-3. Focus heavily on communication.
+3. Focus on targeted communication.

 - Create dedicated email streams explaining how the event will work for each audience of registered attendees to receive separately.